metalcarratt/ministry/ls/Revelation/msg35.md

 > saturate and permeate our whole being. ...
 We cannot produce or manufacture
 > this man-child, we must receive something of Christ and be made pregnant
 > of Him.
 Soemthing kf Chrost mudt enter into our being.

+the woman is corporate, not individual, thus any divisive thought takes us out of the woman. receiving such thoughts are also a form of spiritual fornication.